codewpf/servo-legal/privacy-policy.md

 - **Backend**: Your data is stored on [Supabase](https://supabase.com), which uses Amazon Web Services (AWS) infrastructure with encryption at rest and in transit.
 - **Region**: Data is stored in the AWS Sydney (ap-southeast-2) region.
 - **Security**: We implement row-level security (RLS) policies to ensure users can only access their own data.
 All API communication uses HTTPS/TLS encryption.
 - **Retention**: Account data is retained while your account is active.
-You may request deletion at any time (see Section 6).
+You may request deletion by email at any time (see Section 6).

 ---